Lumps and Bumps Near the Vagina: What Are They?

-A common concern of women are bumps that they discover on the vulva.
-Before you panic, know that there are a several causes of bumps or pimples on the female genitalia and most of them are NOT contagious, NOT life threatening, and NOT STDs.
+A common concern for women are bumps near the vagina.
+Before you panic, know that there are a several causes of bumps or pimples on the vulva (the outer genital area), and most of them are not sexually transmitted diseases (STDs) or life-threatening problems.

-Cysts are common and can occur anywhere on the body.
-In the vulva (the area near the vagina) they often arise from a blocked skin gland.
+Cysts, fluid filled sacs, are common and can occur anywhere on the body.
+On the vulva, they often arise from a blocked skin gland.
 They often look like pimples or lumps under the skin.
-If fairly large or uncomfortable, it can be incised and drained by a doctor.
-Squeezing them on your own is NOT a good idea as it can cause the introduction of bacteria and cause infection.
+If they are fairly large or uncomfortable, a doctor can incise and drain them.
+Squeezing them on your own is not a good idea because it can introduce bacteria and cause infection.
 A few common genital cysts in women include:

 Skene’s duct cysts: These glands are found on either side of the urethra (where urine comes out).
 Cysts in this area usually cause few symptoms, but if they are larger, they can cause pain or problems with urination.
 You can try warm compresses, or, if they are infected, your doctor can open them up.

 Bartholin gland cysts: These glands are found on either side of the opening of the vagina, according to the American College of Obstetricians and Gynecologists (ACOG).
 If they become blocked, cysts can form.
 If they are painful, they may be infected.
 Treatment includes warm compresses, sitz baths, and, if infected, draining of the cyst in a doctor’s office.
 Occasionally, they can recur and need a minor surgery to treat it.